ncardozo/CopPerformanceEvaluation/README.md

 ## Structure

 The repo is structured by COP language.
 For each langauge we add an independent source code file for each appraoch (`if`, `strategy`, `context`) and each of the context sizes [10, 50000].
-Additionally, for each strategy we have an execution folder `runs_*` that contains the results of the 10 iterations executed in the for each of the context sizes
+Additionally, for each strategy we have an execution folder `runs_*` that contains the results of the 10 iterations executed in the for each of the context sizes.

+The folder for each of the languages contains a description of the obtained results.

 ### CVS files